All Products

 printf("Temporary download URL: %s\n", url_str);

 /* Release the memory pool.
-This operation releases memory resources allocated for the request. */
+This is equivalent to releasing the memory allocated for various resources during the request. */

 aos_pool_destroy(pool);